CloakerSmoker/Relax-Language/docs/docs/how-it-works.md

 ---

+One thing that I haven't mentioned is that all token actually contain a bit more data.

+Each `Token` object contains a `Context` object, which stores:

+* The source code that the token was extracted from
+* Where in the source code the token was extracted from

+`Context` objects are used to display errors by taking `Context.End - Context.Start`, and appending that many `^` characters to the `-` line, which is drawn by appending `Context.Start - LineStart` `-` characters.

+---

 And that's all the lexer really does.
 Of course, there's many-many more token types than I mentioned, and the lexer also has cases for hex/binary/octal literals, which are given the type `Tokens.INTEGER`.

 ## Parser